GAF Nomad

 The Royal Flying Doctor Service of Australia, the Australian Army and the Australian Customs Service were major users.

 The Australian military withdrew almost all of its remaining Nomads during the 1990s amid reports of safety concerns.

 By the end of the 1990s only a small number of aircraft remained in regular use in Australia.

-GippsAero (later part of Mahindra Aerospace) acquired the Australian type certificate for the Nomad in 2008 and announced plans to produce it again as the GA18.
-The project proceeded slowly and was ultimately stopped, with the Gippsland development facility closing in late 2020.
+GippsAero acquired the Australian type certificate for the Nomad in 2008 and announced plans to produce it again as the GA18.
+The project proceeded slowly and was ultimately stopped, with complete aircraft manufacturing at the facility ending in late 2020.
+In June 2025, aircraft production recommenced with the GA8 Airvan, and factory support for the Nomad continues.